 The future for transport according to the International Transport Forum

-The last time we met José Viegas, the Secretary-General of the International Transport Forum (ITF), we got an interesting insight into the future of transport, mobility and the environment.
+The last time we met José Viegas, the Secretary-General of the International Transport Forum (ITF), we got an interesting insight into the future of transportation, mobility and the environment.
 But that was back in 2015.
 A lot has changed since then, and the ITF has released an extensive report for 2017, looking at current and future trends.

 Image credit: ITF

-The ITF has highlighted the trends currently impacting countries all around the world, covering everything from private and public transport to emissions, and it helps to show the issues we're facing and possible solutions when it comes to social mobility.
+The ITF has highlighted the trends currently impacting countries all around the world, covering everything from private and public transportation to emissions, and it helps to show the issues we're facing and possible solutions when it comes to social mobility.

 Car use

-The report reveals the growth of car use has decelerated in a number of high-income economies, and is even on the decline in some cases.
+The report reveals the growth of car use has decelerated in a number of high-income economies and is even on the decline in some cases.
 This can often be explained by the lower reliance of cars in urban areas, says the ITF, with people traveling smaller distances.

-"An increasing number of large cities have been introducing restrictive policies discouraging the use of cars in favour of public transport or active modes," the report notes.
 "They aim at reducing congestion, noise, accidents and emission of local pollutants.
 Initial evidence suggests that congestion charging mechanisms tend to reduce traffic volumes and increase travel speeds.
 Reduction in the space allocated to cars can also lead to reductions.
-Slowing population growth, population ageing and increasing urbanisation contribute to the change in car use in several countries."
+Slowing population growth, population aging and increasing urbanization contribute to the change in car use in several countries."

 That's not the case everywhere around the world, however, with car use in other high-income countries, including Sweden and France, on the rise, with the ITF highlighting lower oil prices as a possible reason.
 Car use and vehicle ownership is also rapidly increasing in developing economies including China.